34% of consumers think a Smart Website gives a local business more credibility

-We should clarify that these are good features to have; they will help to inspire trust, establish expertise, answer more tricky questions & even encourage return visits from knowledge hungry customers.
+We should clarify that these are good features to have; they will help to inspire trust, establish expertise, answer more tricky questions and even encourage return visits from knowledge-hungry customers.

-It’s interesting that mobile friendliness is one of the lowest ranked requirements by consumers.
+It’s interesting that mobile-friendliness is one of the lowest-ranked requirements by consumers.
 We would expect this to be higher as mobile usage increases amongst consumers.
-We might also expect that younger consumers would rate this higher – we’ll find out in our ‘Gender & Age’ breakdown to be published in March.
+We might also expect that younger consumers would rate this higher – we’ll find out in our ‘Gender and Age’ breakdown to be published in March.

 Website factors which make consumers WANT to use a local business

-In Charts 2 & 3 above we looked at the information that consumers considered the most important, ie. a checklist of the features they expect.
-In this chart we examine the features that are most likely to ‘persuade’ a consumer to use that business.
+In Charts 2 and 3 above we looked at the information that consumers considered the most important, ie. a checklist of the features they expect.
+In this chart, we examine the features that are most likely to ‘persuade’ a consumer to use that business.
 Again, respondents were asked to select up to 3 answers.